A-u-r-a-e/vwllss/README.md

 NOTICE: YOU CAN EDIT x BEFORE SUBMITTING, BUT YOU CANNOT EDIT THE VOWEL/-

-currently working on: condensation and cleaning of code

-upcoming: actual gui with buttons and indicators
+currently working on: ios version (this repo will probably be dead for a little bit)